|electric tumblers and polishers||or kilns at electrickilns.co.uk or making jewellery at kitiki.co.uk|

-The final phase for polishing glass and stones uses a very fine zinc oxide paste mixed with small plastic pellets to help distribute it and stop it forming one lump.
+The final phase for polishing glass, rocks, and stones uses zinc oxide powder, mixed with water to produce a thick creamy polish, and small plastic pellets.
 The powder isn't water soluble so the individual particles keep their integrity.

 Polishing is the final step in the process: it won't remove working marks or grit scratches left from previous phases.
 Although it can produce a highly-polished surface, some glass artists prefer the slighty matte surface that the grits produce.

 The screw-top pot in the kits contains about 200gms.
 If you see grits and polish sold as a getting-started pack, you'll probably get two small pots of grit, not three, a small pot of polish, and no plastic pellets.
 It won't be enough, and you'll have to buy more once you've experimented.